mjhea0/python-ruby/readme.md

 #### Usage

 Python can be used for web development, sys admin, statistics, and scientific computation.
-Meanwhile, Ruby is used primarily for web development.
+Meanwhile, while Ruby can do all those things, it's used primarily for web development (Or: For learning Rails).
 Python has the upper hand here, but if you are looking to *only* do web development, Ruby is the way to go.

 #### Community